 Does Berlin Have a Homeless Problem?

 When discussing homelessness, many clients from the U.S. often ask, “Does Berlin have a homeless problem?”
 The perception may be influenced by their experiences in major U.S. cities like San Francisco, New York, and Los Angeles, where visible homelessness has surged in recent years.
-In stark contrast, homelessness in Berlin can sometimes feel hidden, particularly for those who only visit the touristy areas of the city.
-However, it is a significant issue that warrants attention.
+In contrast, homelessness in Berlin can sometimes feel hidden—especially for those who only visit the touristy areas of the city.
+Yet, it is a growing and serious issue that warrants attention.

 Understanding the Numbers